zoltan914/real-estate-platform/README.md

 - Account lockout after failed login attempts
 - Comprehensive security audit logging
 - Caching with Caffeine for improved performance
-- Metrics and monitoring with Prometheus
+- Metrics and monitoring with Prometheus (Prometheus can be added via docker, currently not in the project)
 - Email notifications for viewing confirmations
 - Asynchronous processing for notifications
 - Full-text search with Elasticsearch